 Ultimately, you know yourself and your family better than anyone.
 You know how much freedom to allow, what boundaries to set.
 Be smart, be firm and you should be fine.

-Do you feel safe in Gatlinburg and Pigeon Forge?
+Do you feel safe in Gatlinburg and Pigeon Forge, Tennessee?
 Let us know in the comments.